BloomTechBackend/Enhance-/readme.md

 ## 2. Use Cases

 U1.
-As a customer, I want to write a journal entry in response to writing prompts.
+As a user, I want to write a journal entry in response to writing prompts.

 U2.
-As a customer, I want to access a specific journal entry by date.
+As a user, I want to access a specific journal entry by date.

 ## 3. Project Scope